TypeScriptADK-TS

 }

-• Wrapper functions like McpAtp(), McpNearAgent(), etc. for supported servers
+• Wrapper functions like McpAtp(), McpNearAgent(), etc. for IQ AI's built-in servers

-• McpToolset class for connecting to any MCP server when no wrapper is available
+• McpToolset class for connecting to any external MCP server from the ecosystem

 Both approaches provide: